-- Provide Financial Assistance and Protection for Financial Property Obligations: In order for owners and operators to ensure viability of apartment and rental housing communities, financial assistance and protections should be expanded to other property-level financial obligations such as property taxes, insurance payments, utility service, and the like.
-This assistance and protections are needed to avoid any type of negative disruption or impact on renters or housing providers which could include loan default, tax liens or other negative legal actions and ultimately put the property and its residents at risk. - Expand Forbearance Protection to All Loans: Congress should expand multifamily mortgage forbearance protections to all types of loan products including those that are privately financed by banks, life insurance companies, community development financial institutions, state and local housing finance agencies, commercial mortgage-backed securities, as only 50 percent of multifamily mortgages are federally-backed. - Reconcile Forbearance and Eviction Moratorium Timelines: Congress and federal regulators must ensure that forbearance protections are in place for the same length of time as any local, state, or federal eviction moratoriums.
-The CARES Act presently limits forbearance to a 90-day time period, which was out of alignment with the 120-day eviction moratorium.
-In no case should an eviction moratorium exceed the forbearance period or be extended to cover the repayment period.
-It is important that the forbearance and eviction timelines are realigned to stop the potential for financial delinquencies and defaults in the rental housing market. - Amend Forbearance Requirements: Congress should amend forbearance repayment requirements to allow the greatest flexibility for borrowers who request it, for example, by allowing the cost to be added to the back of the mortgage.
+Provide Financial Assistance and Protection for Financial Property Obligations: In order for owners and operators to ensure viability of apartment and rental housing communities, financial assistance and protections should be expanded to other property-level financial obligations such as property taxes, insurance payments, utility services, and the like.
+This assistance and protections are needed to avoid any type of negative disruption or impact on renters or housing providers which could include loan default, tax liens or other negative legal actions and ultimately put the property and its residents at risk.

+- Expand Forbearance Protection to All Loans: Congress should expand multifamily mortgage forbearance protections to all types of loan products including those that are privately financed by banks, life insurance companies, community development financial institutions, state and local housing finance agencies, and commercial mortgage-backed securities, as only 50 percent of multifamily mortgages are federally-backed.
+This provision is already included the House-passed Health and Economic Recovery Omnibus Emergency Solutions Act (HEROES Act). - Align Forbearance and Eviction Moratorium Timelines: Congress and federal regulators must ensure that forbearance protections are in place for the same length of time as any local, state, or federal eviction moratoriums. - Amend Forbearance Requirements: Congress should amend forbearance repayment requirements as included in the HEROES Act, allowing the greatest flexibility for borrowers who request it, for example, by allowing the cost to be added to the back of the mortgage.
 However, any associated eviction moratorium should not exceed the owner's actual forbearance period.

-Increased Funding for the U.S. Department of Agriculture's (USDA's), Rural Development (RD) Rental Assistance (RA) programs: The CARES Act did not include additional funding for rural housing impacted by COVID-19.
-Congress must address rural housing needs, by ensuring continued funding for residents who utilize the USDA's Rental Assistance programs, as well as those residents who currently do not receive RA.
+Increase Funding for the U.S. Department of Agriculture's (USDA), Rural Development (RD) Rental Assistance (RA) programs: The CARES Act did not include additional funding for rural housing impacted by COVID-19; however, we are pleased that the HEROES Act included funding for rural programs.
+Congress must continue to address rural housing needs, by ensuring continued funding for residents who utilize the USDA's Rental Assistance programs, as well as those residents who currently do not receive RA.

 Create a Federal Reserve Credit Facility for Mortgage Services: Servicers of multifamily mortgages are an important part of the financial flows within the multifamily industry and have obligations to advance funds during mortgage forbearance.
 Congress should direct the Board of Governors of the Federal Reserve System and the Secretary of the Treasury, pursuant to the authority granted under section 13(3) of the Federal Reserve Act, to extend credit to multifamily mortgage servicers and other obligated advancing parties that, in each case, have liquidity needs due to the COVID-19 emergency or due to compliance with the CARES Act with respect to the multifamily mortgage loans and to extend further credit to mortgage servicers for other liquidity needs due to the actual or imminent delinquency or default on mortgage loans due to the COVID-19 emergency.
+We are pleased the House-passed HEROES Act includes critical protections for multifamily mortgage borrowers, servicers, and rental property owners.

-Expand the Small Business Administration's (SBA) Paycheck Protection Program to Include All Multifamily Businesses: Despite original Congressional intent to assist all lines of business with the PPP, the SBA issued an interim final rule on April 2 that specifically denies eligibility to rental housing developers, housing cooperatives and owner firms.
+Expand the Small Business Administration's (SBA) Paycheck Protection Program (PPP) to Include All Multifamily Businesses: Despite original Congressional intent to assist all lines of business with the PPP, the SBA issued an interim final rule on April 2 that called into question eligibility for rental housing developers, housing cooperatives and owner firms.
 We urge Congress to compel the SBA to reverse this decision and expand eligibility to rental housing firms and student housing operators so that they can protect their employees and their operations with these loan and grant funds.